-The 92-Acre site comprises three areas separated by drainage channels and access roads.
+The 92-Acre Area comprises three soil covers separated by drainage channels and access roads.
 The three areas are designated as the North Cover, the South Cover, and the West Cover.
 The first remedial trial was done on the northern section of the North Cover with planting in October 2013.
-Results indicated that broadcast seeding may be the preferred method of seeding and that it is questionable whether mulching provides benefit.
-It was also noted that the impact of rabbits grazing on the new seedlings will be a key factor.
+Results indicated that broadcast seeding was the preferred method of seeding and that the benefit of mulching was questionable.
+It was also noted that the impact of rabbits grazing on the new seedlings was a key factor.

 The second remedial trial was done on the southern portion of the North Cover.
 The soil was tested and harrowed, and the seeds were tested for viability and washed before planting on October 29, 2014.
 Supplemental irrigation was applied from December to February and then again in May to facilitate the germination of the creosote seed.
-A total of 107 mm of irrigation was provided along with 37 mm of natural precipitation for a total of 144 mm, just less than the 174 mm typically needed to be considered a good growing season.
+A total of 107 mm (4.21 in.) of irrigation was provided to augment 37 mm (1.5 in.) of natural precipitation for a total of 144 mm (5.67 in.), just less than the 174 mm (6.85 in.) typically needed to be considered a good growing season.